Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) are powerful tools for practical data science tasks in various application scenarios from various domains including chemistry~\cite{duvenaud2015convolutional,fung2021benchmarking}, physics~\cite{sanchez2020learning}, social science~\cite{kipf2017semi}, and neuroscience~\cite{zhong2020eeg}.
-Although we have developed numerical GNN architectures for various graphs, there are no one-size-fits-all GNN architectures yet.
-It is laborious to design new GNN architectures and select optimal GNN architectures from numerous architectures according to the characteristics of graphs.
+Graph Neural Networks (GNNs) are powerful tools for practical data science tasks in various application scenarios from various domains including chemistry~\cite{fung2021benchmarking}, physics~\cite{sanchez2020learning}, and social science~\cite{kipf2017semi}.
+Although we have developed numerous GNN architectures for various graphs, there are no one-size-fits-all GNN architectures yet.
+It is laborious to design new GNN architectures and select optimal GNN architectures from numerous architectures according to the characteristics of graphs~\cite{kipf2017semi,maekawa2023simple,ma2021homophily,luan2021heterophily,zhu2020beyond,li2022finding,gasteiger2018predict,lim2021large,takahashi2025graph,maekawa2022beyond}.

-To save human efforts and computational costs in designing/selecting GNN architectures, graph neural architecture search (Graph NAS) has been used to search for a sub-optimal GNN architecture in a given graph~\cite{ijcai2020p195,zhao2020simplifying,zhou2019auto}.
-Due to increasing the number of GNN architectures and the demand for graph analysis, Graph NAS becomes important for researchers and practitioners.
+To reduce human efforts and computational costs in designing/selecting GNN architectures, graph neural architecture search (Graph NAS) has been used to search for a sub-optimal GNN architecture in a given graph~\cite{ijcai2020p195,zhao2020simplifying,zhou2019auto}.
+Due to the increasing number of GNN architectures and the demand for graph analysis, Graph NAS becomes important for researchers and practitioners.

 {\bf Issues in Graph NAS methods.} Graph NAS methods have two technical design challenges; (1) search space and (2) search algorithm.
 First, the search space defines patterns of GNN architectures; GNN architectures are generated by combinations of components within the search space.
 If the search space is not well-designed, there are no suitable GNN architectures within the search space.
 Second, search algorithms determine how to preferentially search for GNN architectures that could achieve high accuracy.
 If search algorithms are not sophisticated, the search process becomes inefficient, and suitable GNN architectures are not found during the search process.